Strings

 glosub_array

-• search = the sub-string that will be searched for
+• search_array = an array of strings that will be searched for

 indexof